 “What, I would never?”
 I hear you saying… “well except for those potatoes that were sprouting, and those carrots that looked a little sad, and my leftovers the other night…”

-We’re all friends here, but seriously let’s grow up and quit being lazy when it comes to food waste – it’s hard I know, it’s difficult to plan ahead I get it.
+We’re all friends here, but seriously let’s quit being lazy when it comes to food waste.
+It’s hard I know, it’s difficult to plan ahead I get it.
 However, if you’re lucky enough to be able to have tasty food in the fridge you should also be mindful enough to make sure it’s not going rotten and having to be tossed out by the end of the week.
 A little planning and creativity in the kitchen can not only cut your food waste but also your grocery bill.
 Legit, these sustainable living tips won’t just save the planet but also your bank balance baby.

 So what do you need to do?
 Here’s a few things that will help: